 Matsya fish in underwater scene

-We start with an underwater scene of a fish motif
+We start with an underwater scene of a fish motif in vibrant shades

-rhythmic movements of the ocean.
+the ocean.
 Adding a finishing frame for this auspicious creature is a border of intricate line work of aquatic

 creepers and flowering lotuses flowing in infinity.

-In Hinduism and Buddhism, it is believed that the
+In Hinduism and Buddhism, it is believed that the tenth incarnation

-of original creation, and hid the scriptures at the bottom of the ocean.
+and hid the scriptures at the bottom of the ocean.
 Matsya, the fish incarnation, retrieved the sacred texts and

 returned them to Brahma.